Pastry for 9-inch two crust pie

 4 tablespoons quick-cooking tapioca

-6 cups fresh huckleberries, washed and drained*
+6 cups fresh or frozen huckleberries, washed and drained*

-1 tablespoon fresh-squeezed
+1 tablespoon fresh-squeezed lemon juice

 2 tablespoon butter, cut into small pieces